DChen2024/mathy/docs/mathy.md

 and with order.
 If `k > n`, returns `0`.

 ### Warning
-Passing a negative signed integer to `n` or `k` may yield unexpected results due to implicit conversion.
+Passing a negative signed integer to `n` or `k` might yield unexpected results due to implicit conversion.

 This function is only accurate if the result is within the range